-Mr. Phillips is responsible for strategy and technology development, deployment and execution for Celestica's enterprise and communications businesses.
-His responsibilities include the strategic development of our HPS business (which includes firmware/software enablement across all primary IT infrastructure data center technologies and aftermarket services) and our new center of excellence in Richardson, Texas, which expands our HPS engineering network and increases our North America manufacturing capacity.
+Mr. Phillips was appointed President, CCS, effective January 1, 2019.
+In this role, he is responsible for strategy and technology development, deployment and execution for Celestica's enterprise and communications businesses.
+His responsibilities include the strategic development and execution of our HPS business (which includes firmware/software enablement across all primary IT infrastructure data center technologies and aftermarket services) and HPS network, including our new center of excellence in Richardson, Texas, which expands our HPS footprint and increases our North America manufacturing capacity.

-Mr. Phillips joined Celestica in 2008 and held progressively senior roles within the Corporation's CCS business, most recently as Senior Vice President, Enterprise and Cloud Solutions.
+Mr. Phillips has over 25 years of industry experience and joined Celestica in 2008 holding progressively senior roles within the Corporation's CCS business, most recently as Senior Vice President, Enterprise and Cloud Solutions.
 Prior to joining Celestica, he held the role of Vice President and General Manager, Personal Communications at Elcoteq, and spent five years at Solectron in senior roles spanning sales, global account management, business unit leadership, and operations.
 Mr. Phillips holds a Bachelor of Science in Business Administration from the University of North Carolina, Chapel Hill.

-John "Jack" J. Lawless - Former President, Advanced Technology Solutions ("ATS")
+Todd C. Cooper - President, Advanced Technology Solutions ("ATS")